docksal/docksal/docs/behat.md

 Run `fin behat` to launch Behat tests.

-This will download composer dependencies and run behat with the docker profile.
+This will download Composer dependencies and run Behat using the pre-configured `docker` profile.

 ## Behat goutte driver